Dozens of rescued California dogs available for adoption

 SANTA ANA, Calif.
-(AP) - Dozens of dogs that were seized from a Southern California home last month are ready for adoption.
+(AP) - Dozens of dogs rescued from a Southern California home last month are ready for adoption.

 Orange County supervisors on Tuesday cuddled some of the 50 available Shih Tzus in orange blankets as they made the announcement.

-The dogs were among some 140 rescued late last month from a home in Orange.
+The dogs were among some 140 seized late last month from a home in Orange.
 Authorities say the home and the dogs were filthy.

 The homeowners were cited for misdemeanor animal cruelty.